ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 When you are faced with hard limits, I encourage that you first validate if the hard limit is going to affect your product feature.
-I'd been in multiple discussions where the business would like to get a response in real-time, and later discover that the definition of real-time is not 10ms and the latency of serverless architecture wasn't a problem.
+I'd been in multiple discussions where the business would like to get a response in real-time, and later discover that the definition of real-time is not 10ms and the higher latency of serverless architecture in the end wasn't a problem for us.
 Validating if your hard limits are really a hard limit are important too.
-Many of the technical limitations in serverless architecture are mistakenly seen as hard limits when they're not.
-One example of this is the cold start issue in FaaS.
-Many technologists thought that cold start is a hard limit, while in fact there are maturing duct-taping techniques to deal with cold start already.
+Many of the technical limitations in serverless architecture are mistakenly seen as hard limits when they're actually soft limits.
+One example of this is the cold start issue in FaaS, as discussed in the previous section.

-When you have learnt enough that you are actually constraints by the hard limit, you shall start to extract the proven expensive parts, which will be covered in-depth in the next section.
+When you have learnt enough that you are actually constraints by the hard limits.
+My advice when this happen to extract the proven expensive parts, which is the principle that will be covered next.

 ### 4. Extract the proven expensive parts

-When you are faced with hard limits, the last thing that you want to do is to redesign your entire architecture and don't mark your architecture as a legacy, because what you have delivered here is not a prototype.
-When you don't like the apples sold in your nearest grocery store is not good enough, you don't suddenly grow your own all of your vegetables, right?
-In this section, I encourage you to only extract the proven expensive parts.
+When you are faced with hard limits, the last thing that you want to do is to redesign your entire architecture.
+Don't mark your architecture as a legacy, because what you have delivered here is not a prototype.
+When you don't like the apples sold in your nearest grocery store, you don't suddenly grow all of your vegetables on your own, right?
+In this section, I encourage you to **extract the proven expensive parts**, and what I mean by it.
 When this principle is applied successfully, the majority of the components in your architecture will still be serverless, and the extracted part maybe non-serverless.